Can you travel with a French bulldog?

 For some people, the warmer, the better, but most dogs are really not made for hot climates.
 Many dogs have much more trouble with heat because of their, sometimes dark-colored fur than their owners, so your Frenchie will probably not be happy if you take him to a destination where 70+ degrees is normal (Frenchies have difficulty breathing during hot weather.
 French bulldogs can easily “overheat” and die from heat exhaustion due to their thick undercoat).
 Colder climates are not a problem for many dogs, most dogs will be very happy if you take them to the snow, but even then, good preparations will not hurt (also see French Bulldog in winter).

-French bulldog cold
+french bulldog cold

 The trip’s destination can be very beautiful and suitable for dogs, but you still need to get there.
 If it’s not that far away, the easiest way is if you can go by car (even if it’s a long trip, some people love to go in an RV).
 Expect that you have to stop more often if you take your Frenchie with you, especially if he is still a puppy.
 But if you regularly stop to pee, much like you would with young children, a car trip can be very doable with a French Bulldog.